BioContainers/edu/docs/what_is_biocontainers.rst

 - Create your conda recipe (`following this tutorial <https://bioconda.github.io/contributing.html>`__)
 - Create a Pull Request in BioConda

-After the PR get merge a Conda package get created and the corresponding docker container get push into `Quay.io Registry <https://quay.io/organization/biocontainers>`__  and the `BioContainers Registry <http://biocontainers.pro/registry>`__
+After the PR gets merged, a Conda package gets created and the corresponding docker container get pushed into `Quay.io Registry <https://quay.io/organization/biocontainers>`__  and the `BioContainers Registry <http://biocontainers.pro/registry>`__

 Create a Dockerfile recipe
 ~~~~~~~~~~~~~~~~~~~~~~~